Areebkhan02/AI_Q6_Code/README.md

-# 8-puzzle
+# 8-puzzle and 15-puzzle solve
-8 puzzle solver using BFS, DFS, IDDFS and A-star algorithm
+puzzle solver using BFS, DFS, IDDFS algorithm

 *It is assumed that goal state is:*